Legal Advice for Family Court — 271 results

 Written by attorney Carolyn Elsey, over 5 years ago.
 STAFF PICK

 Joint vs. Sole Custody Washington parenting plans are governed by RCW 29.09.
 Although that is the dissolution statute, parenting plans entered under the paternity statute (RCW 26.26) or... more

 Written by attorney Gabrielle Tetreault, about 6 years ago.
 STAFF PICK

 Purpose of Juvenile Dependency Court: The Juvenile Dependency Court is a branch of the Superior Court which hears cases involving neglected and/or abused children under eighteen years of... more

-Written by attorney Nicholas Zales, about 4 years ago.
+Written by attorney Nicholas Zales, over 4 years ago.